 Behavior and Interaction

-- Use imperative verbs for all actions; for example: Save, Cancel, Edit.
+- Use a verb in the imperative for all actions (for example: Save, Cancel, Edit).

 - Keep in mind that the text can be up to 300% longer in other languages.

-- If you need to show the number of items that will be affected by the action of the button, you can add the number in brackets.
+- If you need to show the number of items that will be affected by the action of the button, you can add the number in parentheses.
 For example, Edit (3).

 Want to dive deeper?
 Follow the links below to find out more about related controls, the SAPUI5 implementation, and the visual design.